piclas-framework/piclas/doc/userguide/030_features_models.md

     Part-Species2-MWConstB-2-1 = -6.92
     Part-Species2-VibCrossSection = 1e-19

 It is not possible to calculate an instantanious vibrational relaxation probability with this model [@Boyd1992].
-Thus, the probablility is calculated for every colission and summed up.
+Thus, the probablility is calculated for every colission and is averaged.
 To avoid large errors in cells containing only a few particles, a relaxation of this average probability is implemented.
 The relaxation factor alpha can be changed with the following parameter in the ini file:

     Particles-DSMC-alpha = 0.99

+The new probability is calculated with the vibrational relaxation probability of the $n^{th}$ iteration $VibProb_{n}$, the number of Collision Pairs $n_{Pair}$ and the average vibrational relaxation probability of the actual iteration $VibProbIter$.

+$$VibProb_{n+1}= VibProb_{n}  \cdot  \alpha^{2  \cdot  n_{Pair}} + (1-\alpha^{2  \cdot  n_{Pair}}) \cdot VibProbIter $$

+This model is extended to more species by calculating for each species a separate probability.
+An initial vibrational relaxation probability is set by calculating $INT(1/(1-\alpha))$ vibrational relaxation probabilities for each species and cell with using the instantanious cell temperature.
+The collision partner is choosen by the mole fraction of them inside the cell.

 #### Electronic Relaxation \label{sec:dsmc_electronic_relxation}